 Adderall is a central nervous system stimulant that’s prescribed to treat the symptoms of attention deficit hyperactivity disorder, or ADHD, as well as narcolepsy.
 It’s meant as a way to help people with ADHD concentrate more attentively, focus more, stay still and control their actions and behaviors.

 Ritalin is also a prescription medication, with the generic name methylphenidate, and it’s used to treat attention deficit hyperactivity disorder as well.
 It’s a stimulant and has the same effects as Adderall in most ways.
 It can also be used to treat narcolepsy.

-When comparing Adderall vs. Ritalin, it’s important to note that both have the potential for abuse, addiction, and physical dependence.
+When comparing the two, it’s important to note that both have the potential for abuse, addiction, and physical dependence.
 When these drugs are taken in significant doses, particularly by people who don’t have ADHD, it can make them feel high, energetic, or able to stay awake for long periods of time.
 These drugs can also suppress appetite temporarily, so some people may abuse them as a way to lose weight.

-While there aren’t many differences in general, there are a few small differences in the Adderall vs. Ritalin dosage.
+While there aren’t many differences in general, there are a few small differences in the Ritalin vs. Adderall dosage.

-The overall difference in the Adderall vs. Ritalin dosage and the Adderall vs. Ritalin chart of recommended doses is the fact that Adderall is more versatile because of the wider options available.
+The overall difference is the fact that Adderall is more versatile because of the wider options available.

 When comparing the side effects, you see that they’re very similar to one another, since both are central nervous stimulants that increase the availability of certain neurotransmitters in the brain.
 Both speed up brain activity and other functions, which is why they have the specific side effects they do.